It's twenty years into mass adoption of the consumer Internet. As a technology writer we admire said: it's time to invent a new future.

 Kurt co-founded Slashdot and has served as a professor at Michigan State in information management, economics, and policy.
 Kurt is an accomplished analytics programmer.

-Anthony is an advocate for modern web technology in industry and a machine vision expert.
-With his unique background in vision system implementation and open source programming, he has presented frequently on the use of open source software in manufacturing.
+Anthony is a machine vision veteran with over 9 years of field experience.
+He has presented frequently on the use of open source software in manufacturing.
 He holds a BS in Software Engineering from Michigan Technological University.

 Bonnie has experience defining and developing new product opportunities and offerings at Chevron and Nestle USA.
 She has 10 years of enterprise IT experience and enjoys building new applications that improve the performance of businesses.

 Brooks has worked for 4 years as a software engineer with a focus in web application development and a passion for developing reusable web architecture.
 His interests include graphic design and electrical engineering.

 Clint has worked at many tech companies offering ERP, CRM, Accounting, Estimating, Real-time data warehousing, logistics and more.
 He's dedicated to understanding customer needs, providing a high level of responsiveness, and helping ensure their successful use of technology.

 Guru has 15 years of experience working on Internet and Big data technologies.
 He holds a MS in CS from University of Florida.
 His interests are in distributed real-time systems and big data products.